Psiphonc/LanguageGenerator/README.md

 ​		if s contains t?

-​			s = ss replaces all t with all rhs in P
+​			s = ss replaces all t with all right hand side in P

 ​			use ss to generate new sentences